radualexandrub/Age-Gender-Classification-on-RaspberryPi4-with-TFLite-PyQt5/README.md

 * NumPy version 1.16.2 or higher
 * TensorFlow version 1.15.0 and OpenCV version 3.4.3 (see [Installation Process](#Installation) below)

-Notes for me (to find out these versions):
+Notes for me to find out these versions:
 ```bash
 python3 --version
 pip3 freeze # for numpy, tensorflow